• Mental Health

 Self-destructive behavior refers to multiple patterns of behavior that are part of a spectrum that can vary from mildly to severely impacting an individual’s life, safety, and health.
 On the milder end, these patterns may result in negative social, financial, or vocational impacts.
 However, the severe end of self-destructive tendencies can result in significant harm or death to the individual.

-Overcoming self-destructive behavior can be difficult, but you don’t have to do it alone.
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+Therapy can help.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Complete a brief questionnaire and get matched with the right therapist for you!

 Visit BetterHelp